garden-io/garden/docs/reference/providers/ephemeral-kubernetes.md

 ### `${providers.<provider-name>.outputs.default-hostname}`

-The dynamic hostname configured on the provider automatically, when an ephemeral cluster is created.
+The dynamic hostname assigned to the ephemeral cluster automatically, when an ephemeral cluster is created.

 | Type     |
 | -------- |